Have you heard? Revolution has come up with a skincare line that’s almost an exact dupe of The Ordinary.

 Go too high with retinol and you’ll have to deal with irritation, peeling, flaking and all that jazz.
 FYI, powerful means harsh in skincare.
 The best away to use powerful actives without experiencing side effects is to start small.

-Both The Ordinary Retinol 0.2% In Squalane and Revolution 0.2% Retinol Serum have 0.2%, the right concentrations for beginners.
-It’s high enough to slow down the ageing process and low enough not to irritate skin (unless yours is super sensitive and can’t tolerate retinol at all).
+Both The Ordinary Retinol 0.2% In Squalane and Revolution 0.2% Retinol Smoothing Serum have 0.2%, the right concentrations for beginners.
+It’s high enough to slow down the aging process and low enough not to irritate skin (unless yours is super sensitive and can’t tolerate retinol at all).

 Here’s how retinol keeps your skin young:

 - It has antioxidant properties that destroy free radicals before they give you wrinkles and dark spots.

 - It accelerates cellular turnover (i.e. the skin’s natural exfoliating process), reducing the appearance of dark spots and wrinkles.

 - It boosts the production of collagen, the protein that keeps skin firm.